XueqingWu/capstone_project/README.md

 **Capstone project delivered by Kelly (Hoi Mei) Tong, Annie (Xueqing) Wu, Harry (Haochong) Xia, Jaxon Yue**

+The Socialinsider prediction problem is divided into 3 unique prediction projects.
+The first project is the `user conversion rate prediction project` which is described and demonstrated in this exact Github repository.
+The second and third projects are focusing on `performance matrices predivtion project` which include predicting future `followers` and `engagement` of a social media profile.
+These projects can be found in details here:

+`Project 2 Follower Prediction Project`: https://github.com/hxia5/Follower_project

+`Project 3 Engagement Prediction Project`: https://github.com/XueqingWu/Capstone_Project_Engagement_Prediction

 **(Include Final Project for IDS 707 Data Visualization Course)**

 ## Index